systemd/systemd/docs/PORTABLE_SERVICES.md

 and they are managed by the `systemd-portabled` service.

 Portable services don't bring anything inherently new to the table.
-All they do is put together known concepts in a slightly nicer way to cover a specific set of use-cases in a nicer way.
+All they do is put together known concepts to cover a specific set of use-cases in a sligtly nicer way.

 ## So, what *is* a "Portable Service"?

-A portable service is ultimately just an OS tree, either inside of a directory tree, or inside a raw disk image (or a set of images that get layered, see [Layered Images](#layered-images)) containing a Linux file system.
+A portable service is ultimately just an OS tree, either inside of a directory, or inside a raw disk image containing a Linux file system.
 This tree is called the "image".
 It can be "attached" or "detached" from the system.
-When "attached" specific systemd units from the image are made available on the host system, then behaving pretty much exactly like locally installed system services.
-When "detached" these units are removed again from the host, leaving no artifacts around (except maybe messages they might have logged).
+When "attached", specific systemd units from the image are made available on the host system, then behaving pretty much exactly like locally installed system services.
+When "detached", these units are removed again from the host, leaving no artifacts around (except maybe messages they might have logged).

 The OS tree/image can be created with any tool of your choice.
 For example, you can use `dnf --installroot=` if you like, or `debootstrap`, the image format is